pgroonga/pgroonga.github.io/users/index.md

 [https://supabase.com/blog/launch-week-6-community-day](https://supabase.com/blog/launch-week-6-community-day)

 PGroonga could not be used in any managed service.
 Supabase let you use PGroonga, a fast full text search for all languages, on a managed PostgreSQL.
-Supabase has the free basic plan is available to start.
+Supabase has the free basic plan to start.
 For people who couldn't use PGroonga because of PostgreSQL operation cost, it is a great chance to give a try!

 For other plan and more information, please check [Supabase website](https://supabase.com/pricing).